 Use the change of address tool

-If you've moved your site to a new root-level domain, use the Change of address tool in Webmaster Tools.
+If you've moved your site to a new domain or subdomain, use the Change of address tool in Webmaster Tools.
 A change of address notification helps you manage the transition needed by Google to index your new URLs at the new address, while minimizing impact to your current ranking in Google Search results.

 A change of address notifies Google about the new URLs for your existing content, so that we can update our index to reflect the new domain for your pages.
 This updated index status remains in effect for 180 days, by which time Googlebot will have crawled and indexed the pages at the new address.